icariohealth/Backbone.Manager/README.md

     # ...
 ```

 **Important:** If this is declared, it should be done within the very **first manager** created, and as the very **first state** definition.
 This is so that it ends up being placed in the bottom of the handlers stack within Backbone.History.
 When a Manager is created, Backbone.Manager inserts each url handler into the shared router as it progresses through the States definition... from the top down.
-The Router then works from the top down in it'swhen it's searching for a match.
+The Router then works from the top down in its handlers when it's searching for a match.
 This is a Backbone.Router limitation.

 ## Events
 Backbone.Manager will trigger state specific and general events as the transition and load methods are being processed.
 These are async calls, so the callbacks aren't guaranteed to have completed before the `post` events are triggered.
 Here are the following events that are triggered: